• Home

 Exhibition Design and Signing

-For De Hillevliet, a beautiful collective building in Rotterdam, I designed presentation walls that were placed in the entrance area.
+For De Hillevliet, a beautiful collective building in Rotterdam, these presentation panels were designed to showcase pictures in the entrance area.
 The panels are made of acrylic glass, they are modular and can be assembled in various ways.
 The shape of the contours is reflected in the tile pattern on the floor and also ensures the ‘dry' hinge connection.

-Below, you can see the corresponding signage.
-Once again, it blends with the surroundings by following the tile pattern on the floor.
-If you look closely, you'll see that the letters are made of small arrows pointing out the direction.
+The black signage on the floor, again, blends with the surroundings by following the tile pattern on the floor.
+Zoomed in, the font made out of little arrows is visible, pointing in the right direction.
 2022

 Pictures 2, 4, 5, 6 taken by Michelle Piergoelam.